florian/key-event-to-string/README.md

 }
 ```

+The default settings are compatible with the format that common keyboard shortcut libraries, like [keymaster](https://github.com/madrobby/keymaster) or [Mousetrap](https://craig.is/killing/mice), accept.

 ## Disclaimer

 - This library is meant to parse only `keydown` events. `keypress` / `keyup` events have small differences, e..g. `keydown` is needed to capture `Command` on a Mac.
 So `keydown` is advisible for this anyways.
 - I wrote this library for an Electron side project, so I only needed it to run in the Chrome runtime.
 It probably won't work well in old browsers
+- JavaScript keyCodes don't work well with special international characters.
+E.g. the German umlaut `ö` has the same keyCode as `;`, on a German keyboard.
+This library doesn't try to fix that and I don't think there's a good fix for all those special cases.
+Other keyboard shortcut libraries (Mousetrap/keymaster e.g.) have the same problem, so it shouldn't be a big problem since this library is meant to be used as a helper for those libraries